Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Results

 \subsection{COVID-19 Detection}

-We analyzed the DNNs on the test dataset for COVID-19 detection, with the three classes (COVID-19, normal and non-COVID-19 pneumonia) collected from distinct localities/datasets in relation to the training database.
-Table \ref{performance} shows class and average precision, recall, F1-Score and specificity for the trained DNNs (ISNet, U-Net followed by DenseNet121 and standalone DenseNet121).
-Results are reported in the following format: mean +/-std, [95\% HDI].
-Mean refers to the metric's mean value, according to its probability distribution, and std to its standard deviation.
-95\% HDI indicates the 95\% highest density interval, defined as an interval containing 95\% of the metric's probability mass.
-Furthermore, any point inside the interval must have a probability density that is higher than that of any point outside.
-Table \ref{performance} indicates in bold text the models' balanced accuracy (i.e., average recall) and macro-averaged F1-Score (maF1).
-The ISNet, alternative segmentation-classification pipeline, and DenseNet121 achieved 0.938, 0.833 and 0.808 AUC, respectively.
+For COVID-19 detection we employ an external (o.o.d.) test dataset, whose images come from distinct hospitals and cities in relation to the training database (Appendix \ref{COVIDdataset}).
+Tables \ref{performance} and \ref{performanceSup} show the DNNs' test performances.

-In all considered test metrics macro-averages (Table \ref{performance}) the ISNet obtained the highest results, followed by the alternative segmentation-classification pipeline, and finally by the model without segmentation.
-We also observe that the different models' 95\% highest density intervals do not overlap for any average performance measurement.
-Consequently, the probability of the models having equivalent performances is minute.
-Relative to the alternative segmentation methodology, the ISNet achieved a 7.3\% increment in macro-averaged F1-Score.
-In relation to the DenseNet121 without segmentation, the difference rises to 17.2\%.
-In this work, our segmentation targets were automatically generated by a U-Net, trained for lung segmentation in another study\cite{bassi2021covid19}.
-Therefore, we believe that the performances achieved by the ISNet and by the alternative segmentation-classification pipeline could increase even more, provided a dataset containing a large amount of chest X-rays accompanied by manually segmented lung regions.
+The ISNet obtained the best o.o.d. test performance in Table \ref{performance} and \ref{performanceSup}, surpassing all benchmark DNNs' average performance metrics.
+Moreover, the ISNet results' 95\% highest density intervals do not overlap with any other network for any average performance measurement.
+The ground-truth foreground masks used for training were automatically generated by a U-Net, trained for lung segmentation in another study\cite{bassi2021covid19}.
+Therefore, the performances achieved by the ISNet and by the alternative segmentation-classification pipeline could possibly increase even more, provided a dataset containing a large amount of chest X-rays accompanied by manually segmented lungs.